Jana Duggar Rocks Denim Look During Austin Visit With Gal Pal

 “Great coffee with the bestie, life is pretty good,” another commented.
 “Enjoy your day ladies.”

 Jana Duggar didn’t reveal why she’s currently visiting Texas, but the Arkansas native did use her Instagram stories to share a few more photos and videos documenting her Austin trip.
 She revealed that she visited the Texas State Capitol located in downtown Austin, where she filmed a video showcasing the building’s interior rotunda.
-She and Laura also visited another historic downtown location, the Old Bakery & Emporium on Congress Avenue.
+She and Laura also visited another historic downtown location, the Old Bakery & Emporium, on Congress Avenue.

 Jana has been doing quite a bit of traveling as of late, but she didn’t exactly get to unwind and do a lot of sightseeing during her last big trip.
 As previously reported by The Inquisitr, she headed to the Bahamas earlier this month.
 However, instead of soaking up the sun on the beach, she and a group of her brothers helped out with the Hurricane Dorian relief efforts.
 The Counting On stars spent two weeks passing out supplies on the devastated islands.